 Skip to main content

 CoreWeave GPU and CPU Nodes provide high-performance, Node-local ephemeral storage on NVMe RAID, mounted at /mnt/local.
 Use this storage for temporary data such as intermediate training artifacts, caches, render outputs, or logs.
-Pod container filesystems (the writable layer created by the container runtime) and Kubernetes emptyDir volumes are stored on this NVMe-backed storage by default, via kubelet and containerd directories under /mnt/local.
+This page is for workload authors who need fast scratch space close to compute and want to understand how to request it safely on CoreWeave Kubernetes Service (CKS).
+Pod container filesystems (the writable layer created by the container runtime) and Kubernetes emptyDir volumes are stored on this NVMe-backed storage by default, through kubelet and containerd directories under /mnt/local.
+As a result, most workloads benefit from local storage without any additional configuration.

 Local storage applies to workloads running on CoreWeave Kubernetes Service (CKS).
 Data is non-persistent and may be lost when a Pod is deleted or when the Node reboots (for example, during maintenance or failure).

-emptyDir is the standard Kubernetes mechanism for Node-local scratch space.
-An emptyDir volume is created when a Pod is scheduled onto a node and is deleted automatically when the Pod is removed.
+For most scratch-storage use cases, use emptyDir volumes. emptyDir is the standard Kubernetes mechanism for Node-local scratch space.
+An emptyDir volume is created when a Pod is scheduled onto a Node and is deleted automatically when the Pod is removed.
 On CoreWeave, emptyDir volumes are:

 • Better for heavy writes: Writes to an emptyDir volume go directly to the underlying filesystem, avoiding the copy-on-write overhead of the container image overlay filesystem.
-For large or write-heavy scratch data, prefer emptyDir over writing to arbitrary paths in the container root filesystem.
+For large or write-heavy scratch data, use emptyDir instead of writing to arbitrary paths in the container root filesystem.

+Size your emptyDir volume to match the scratch space your workload needs.
+This protects the Node from runaway usage and helps the scheduler place your Pod correctly.
 The amount of available local ephemeral storage depends on the Node type.
 For information on ephemeral storage size per instance type, see GPU instances and CPU-only instances.
-If you require a large amount (above 20Gi) of ephemeral storage, include the size requirement in the workload’s resource request.
+For ephemeral storage above 20Gi, include the size in the workload’s resource request.
+This lets the scheduler place the Pod on a Node with enough capacity.
 The following example shows where to set the size limit for an emptyDir volume:

 volumes: